What is Prostitution?

 Prostitution describes the offering and provision of sexual services for financial gain.

-In the UK, prostitution itself is not illegal but there are a number of offences linked to it.
+In the UK, with the exception of Northern Ireland (where buying sex is illegal), the law around prostitution is considered a grey area.
+Prostitution itself is not illegal but there are a number of offences linked to it.
 For example it is an offence to control a prostitute for gain, or to keep a brothel.

 Prostitution has a close affinity with a host of other important social issues, in particular crime, drugs, sexual equality, poverty and health.